Principal Local Authorities (Grounds for Abolition) Bill

 Overview

-This bill aims to prevent the abolition of principal local authorities in England and Wales without the consent of their elected councillors and the approval of a local referendum.
-It mandates that both a majority of councillors and a majority of voters in a referendum must support abolition before it can proceed.
+This bill seeks to prevent the abolition of principal local authorities in England and Wales without the consent of their elected councillors and the approval of local residents via a referendum.
+It ensures that any such decision must be supported by a majority vote in both the council and a subsequent referendum.

 Description

-- Councillors' Vote: A majority of elected councillors must also vote in favor of abolition before a referendum can take place.
+- A majority of the authority's elected councillors vote in favor of abolition.

 Government Spending